 Prof. David Nutt

-He is currently the President of the European Brain Council and Founding Chair of Drug Science.
-Previously he has been president of the British Association of Psychopharmacology, the British Neuroscience Association, and the European College of Neuropsychopharmacology.
-He broadcasts widely to the general public both on radio and television.
-In 2010 The Times Eureka science magazine voted him one of the 100 most important figures in British Science, and the only psychiatrist in the list.
-In 2013 he was awarded the John Maddox Prize from Nature/Sense about Science for standing up for science.
+He broadcasts widely to the general-public both on radio and television.
+In 2010, The Times Eureka science magazine voted him one of the 100 most important figures in British Science and in 2013 he was awarded the John Maddox Prize from Nature/Sense about Science for standing up for science.

 Walsh Z, Mollaahmetoglu OM, Rootman J, Golsof S, Keeler J, Marsh B, Nutt DJ, Morgan CJAet al., 2021, Ketamine for the treatment of mental health and substance use disorders: comprehensive systematic review, BJPSYCH OPEN, Vol: 8, ISSN: 2056-4724

 Nutt D, Hayes A, Fonville L, Zafar R, Palmer EOC, Paterson L, Lingford-Hughes Aet al., 2021, Alcohol and the Brain, NUTRIENTS, Vol: 13

 Carhart-Harris R, Blemings A, Nutt DJ, 2021, Psilocybin for Depression, NEW ENGLAND JOURNAL OF MEDICINE, Vol: 385, Pages: 863-864, ISSN: 0028-4793